The Ultimate Guide to Dehydrating Food

 Everything you need to know to start dehydrating your own backpacking meals: the benefits of dehydrating food, what ingredients dehydrate the best, proper food handling procedures, the best way to store dehydrated food, and much more!

 We resisted buying a food dehydrator for years, relying exclusively on store-bought ingredients for backpacking trips.
 We didn’t know anything about dehydrating and we thought it was going to be way too complicated to learn.
-But, after picking up our Nesco dehydrator a few years ago, we realized how wrong we were!
+But, after picking up a dehydrator few years ago, we realized how wrong we were!

 Dehydrating has completely changed the way we approach food in the backcountry.
 It has opened up an entirely new world of meal options and has reduced our price per meal.
 It is also a lot of fun and pretty easy to learn.